 3. Do not suffer alone

 It can be tempting to retreat like a wounded cat, but you need to talk this through.
 If you don’t want to, or can’t, share with someone in your life, seek professional help.
-You might not be able to do this face to face, but counsellors are still working online during the lockdown.
-Be aware that you are having valid feelings so resist anyone trying to pathologise them; they are normal.
+You might not be able to do this face-to-face, but counselors are still working online during the lockdown.
+Be aware that you are having valid feelings so resist anyone trying to pathologize them; they are normal.

 4. Boost self-esteem

 Watch the way you think about yourself.
 You have already suffered a loss and feel assaulted, so don’t add to that by heaping the blame on yourself.
 Catch those thoughts—where do they stem from?